a327ex/emoji-merge/README.md

 self.objects:container_add(text_roped_chain('emoji merge', main.w/2, main.h/2, {w = 24, chain_part_size = 12, no_impulse = true}))
 ```

 And that's about it.
 Note that this `text_roped_chain` object is a logical object that coordinates other objects but has no visual representation.
-For most of the chains in the game this is useful because when the game ends and we want all objects to collapse and fall, we need to be able to refer to the object that represents that chain and tell it randomly remove some joints.
+For most of the chains in the game this is useful because when the game ends and we want all objects to collapse and fall, we need to be able to refer to the object that represents that chain and tell it to randomly remove some joints.
 You could do this without the logical object existing, but it would be more annoying.

 `emoji_chain` is used widely in the codebase and was also just used in `text_roped_chain`, so it makes sense to also explain it here.
 Here's the code for it: